grapa-dev/grapa/docs-src/docs/lisp_interpreter.md

 ## Conclusion

-Grapa's LISP integration demonstrates the language's ability to implement its own inspiration while providing modern enhancements.
-This integration showcases:
+Grapa's LISP interpreter demonstrates the language's ability to implement its own inspiration while providing modern enhancements.
+This interpreter showcases:

 - **Natural language relationships** - Grapa implementing LISP concepts
 - **Metaprogramming power** - Dynamic syntax and code generation
 - **Educational value** - Teaching LISP through modern tools
 - **Practical applications** - Symbolic computation and prototyping

-The LISP integration serves as both a tribute to Grapa's heritage and a demonstration of its unique capabilities in language implementation and metaprogramming.
+The LISP interpreter serves as both a tribute to Grapa's heritage and a demonstration of its unique capabilities in language implementation and metaprogramming.